TakafumiSakagami/cpiaengine/demos/ByYourSide/README.md

 `menu::day` and `menu::night` have been added.
 The player can decide how to interact with the heroine for a certain time slot.
 The background changes to reflect the time of day, and stats such as the date, your energy, your money, and your relationship level are displayed.

-The Pause menu has been removed.
+The Pause menu is now accessed during the choice-making menus, and can be used to save and/or load the game.

+In `texter.h`'s `presets`, a fourth bgpos has been added.
+When bgpos == 4, the background image will be fully revealed for a full-screen image display.

 There are a larger number of sprites, in order to reference the heroine's outfit-changing mechanics in the original game.